 ds-sync-state, to be modified.

-Each replicated domain in a replicated topology has a certain replication status, depending on its connections within the topology, and on how up to date it is with regard to the changes that have occurred throughout the topology.
+A replication domain is a directory server that contains data.
+Each replicated domain in a replicated topology has a certain replication status.
+The replication status is determined by the replication domain connections within the topology, and by how up-to-date the replication domain is based on the changes that have occurred throughout the topology.

 Knowledge of a domain's replication status enables a replicated topology to do the following:

 Manage certain aspects of assured replication

 Administer and monitor replication effectively